nfqde/nfq-colors/README.md

     }
 }
 ```
 With this configuration you have access to the `theme.colors` object and the `theme.boxShadows` object in your styled components and you have autocompletion for the theme names in your IDE.
-Also the data-nfq-theme attribute is added to the HTMLAttributes so you can use it in your components to override the used theme for this component.
+Also the data-nfq-theme attribute is added to the HTMLAttributes so you can use it in your components to override current theme for this component.

 After that you can add the file to your includes in the tsconfig.json file like this:
 ```json